Reshma-CA/Fast_API_SQL_CRUD/README.md

 This project is a simple fast api CRUD project using database.

-Technologies Used:python ,Fast API
-Database : SQLite
+## Technologies Used
 Backend: python, Fast API.
+Database: SQLite

 #  Project Structure